vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 #### Perform over Reform

+[Reformer](https://openreview.net/pdf?id=rkgNKkHtvB) approximates attention with locality-sensitive hashing.
+It achieves complexity of \\( O(L\log L) \\).
+The hashing speeds up the calculation by only multiplying close angle keys and queries, which have high dot product.

 Performer may have lower complexity, but does it is more powerful?
 The Perfomer's authors provide comparison on image generation task, which requires a very large \\( L \\) in terms of [bits-per-dimension (BPD ~ Log-likelihood)](https://arxiv.org/pdf/1511.01844.pdf).